 greenfuel.
 The energy transition is going very well in some fields.
 For example, there has been great progress with energy-efficient LEDs, electric vehicles and renewable electricity.
 However, we still depend on conventional fuels in other areas, for example, when transporting goods by either sea or air.
 We need high-density storage systems for green electricity in order to significantly reduce CO2 emissions that are detrimental to the environment.

-We developed our greenfuel concept in order to solve this problem.
+In 2017, we developed our greenfuel concept in order to solve this problem.
 We used green electricity, water and CO2 to create methanol, a ‘green’ liquid energy source with a high energy density.
 The best part of this solution is that methanol can be produced anywhere in the world where there is a lot of space and a lot of sun or wind.
 The methanol can then be transported to wherever it is needed.

 Our ‘green’ methanol was essentially a mobile storage system for green electricity.
 The process of converting methanol into electricity only emits as much CO2 as is taken from the air when producing the methanol.